You are currently viewing Things to Know Before Investing in Mutual Funds

 Performance History

 It’s important to do your research.
 Before you commit, review the historical performance of the mutual fund.
 How did it perform over the last year?
 Over the last five years?
 The last ten years?
 How consistently did it perform?
-Compare the fund’s returns to its benchmark.
+A mutual fund advisor can help you analyze these factors and compare the fund’s returns to its benchmark.
 If the scheme consistently lags behind its benchmark over an extended period, that means the fund may not be meeting the expected results.

 Of course, it’s not possible to predict the future and what the performance of the fund will be like, but analysing its history and trends can give you some valuable insights into how the fund has performed in different market conditions – favourable, and unfavourable.
 Analyse how consistent and resilient it was when the market was fluctuating and remember, if a fund has done well in the past, that does not guarantee that it will do so in the future.